-- 7.3.1 When you give the landlord notice that you intend to sell your share in your home, the landlord has a period of time to find a buyer.
-This is called a nomination period, and it is specified in the 'Key information about the home' document.
+7.3.1 When you give the landlord notice that you intend to sell your share in your home, the landlord has a period of time to find a buyer.
+This is called a nomination period, and it is specified in the 'Key information about the

+- home' document.
 The landlord may offer to buy back your share, but only in exceptional circumstances and if they have funds available. - 7.3.2 If the landlord does not find a buyer within the nomination period, you can sell your home yourself on the open market.
 For example, through an estate agent.
-The buyer you find must meet the eligibility criteria for shared ownership and any local connection requirements for your home.
-If you sell on the open market, you can find a buyer for your share.
-A sale on the open market does not alter the terms of the lease for the buyer who will be subject to the same terms when they come to sell.
-The buyer would need to be approved by your landlord. - 7.3.3 There are certain limited circumstances where the landlord's nomination period does not apply.
+The buyer purchasing your home must meet the eligibility criteria for OPSO and must be approved by your landlord. - 7.3.3 There are certain limited circumstances where the landlord's nomination period does not apply.
 These include the death of a leaseholder or if a court order requires you to transfer your ownership.
 You should ask your legal adviser if you think these circumstances may apply. - 7.3.4 If your landlord finds a buyer during their nomination period, the price will be at the current market value of your share of the home based on a RICS valuation. - 7.3.5 If you sell your share on the open market, without first following the landlord nomination process set out in your lease, your landlord may require the new owner to make an additional payment and complete final staircasing.